flockonus/giantbomb_api/README.md

-var apiToken = 'your-api-token'; //required! var responseLimit = 3; //defaults to a 100, but 3 is goot to test var cacheHours = 0; defaults to 0 as disabled
+var apiToken = 'your-api-token'; //required! var responseLimit = 3; //defaults to a 100, but 3 is goot to test var cacheHours = 0; //defaults to 0 as disabled

 var gb = new GBAPI(apiToken, responseLimit, cacheHours);